Snoogens101/SnoogensArenaRetributionPaladin/README.md

 **Burst Preparation Mode!**
 •	Let all the stars align before automatically taking you into Burst mode!

-**Auto Target!**
-•	Makes sure you're your targeting a player, not a pet, mirror image etc!
-•	If there's a Totem, all you have to do is press tab and it will skip the unecessary things to find the totem, Tiger Palm it then target an enemy again!
-•	If there's a Wildseed, all you have to do is press tab and it will skip the unecessary things to find the Wildseed!

 **Trinket Support!**
-•	DPS trinkets when you're Bursting, HP trinket when you're low
+•	DPS trinkets when you're Bursting, HP trinket when you're on low Health

 **Covenant Support!**
 •	Supports all Covenants!